PHPSocialNetwork/phpfastcache/README.md

 Also please note that the V8 requires at least PHP7.3 or higher to work properly.

 :exclamation: Be aware that the V8 is an **LTS** release, this means this version will be supported and maintained for at least 4 years.
+Finally, the V8 is fully compatible with PHP-8 as of version **8.0.4**

 ---------------------------
 Simple Yet Powerful PHP Caching Class